 These documents approved by judges are called search warrants.

 Search warrant filings thus are court-related public records.
 And they can have very detailed information on a criminal case being investigated.

-Most courts assign a clerk to manage the files that contain the search warrants granted by judges to law enforcement officers.
+Most courts assign a clerk to manage the files for the search warrants granted by judges to law enforcement officers.